Can I Insure a Car That Is Not In My Name?

 Most insurance policies allow you to easily list multiple drivers.
 In fact, most insurance policies require you to list the names of any family members or roommates living at your address who could drive your vehicle.
 You may also be required to list any friends who drive your vehicle frequently.

-If the vehicle has valid car insurance already, then you should be able to add yourself to the policy.
+If the vehicle already has valid car insurance, you should be able to add yourself to the policy.
 You’re not the primary policyholder, but you should still be covered when driving the vehicle (assuming you have the permission of the vehicle’s owner).

 What Happens If I Get Into an Accident in a Vehicle I Do Not Own?